⚈curating.online is an ongoing research space dedicated to exploring and stimulating practical thinking about curatorial work on the web.⚈

 Walkin Studios – Bangalore, India

-Vivek Chockalingam, artist – Bangalore, India
+Vivek Chockalingam, artist and curator – Bangalore, India

 Padmini Ray Murray, researcher – Bangalore, India